 "CVIM serves adults who are low-income, uninsured (or underinsured) and living in Clackamas County," CVIM Executive Director Martha Spiers said in an email.
 "Typically our patients are working, heads of households (supporting families), one missed shift away from unemployment and one paycheck away from homelessness.
 They make too much to qualify for OHP (the Oregon Health Plan), and too little to afford health insurance premiums or copays."

-The clinic, which is open Tuesday-Thursday (with eye care available on Mondays) relies on volunteers like Martin to serve its patients.
-It offers everything from primary care to pre-diabetic education, eye care and physical therapy.
+The clinic, which is open Tuesday-Thursday (with eye care available on Mondays and Fridays) relies on volunteers like Martin to serve its patients.
+It offers everything from primary care to pre-diabetic education, eye care and more.

 "(We have) a lot of hypertensive (and) diabetic patients," Martin said.
 "It's usually a little younger population, but these are hardworking folks who can't afford health insurance, and (the clinic does) a good job vetting who really needs it, and

 who is just working the system — which you have to be a little careful of."